phpize/php/README.md

 ## Enums List

-- [Status Enum](ENUM.md) – Describes all possible statuses, their numeric values, and utility methods.
+- [Enum](ENUM.md) – Describes all possible statuses, their numeric values, and utility methods.

 ---